achaora/mongodb/README.md

     If unable to successfully install Cloudmesh on the Openstack VM, spin up a second Openstack VM for the Standalone Mongod and skip     steps 1 and 2 in the sub-section below (Setting up Standalone Mongod VM).
 Then [follow these     instructions](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) to install MongoDB on the Standalone Mongod VM.

     *make sure to share ssh keys between the VMs (i.e. for each server in the set up, add the public keys of the other servers to the 'authorized_keys' file).
-To facilitate host discovery also consider adding each server and its IP(s) to the /etc/hosts file.
+To facilitate host discovery also consider adding each server and its IP(s) to the /etc/hosts file of each VM.

 _Setting up Standalone Mongod (database) VM:_